ShikOfTheRa/scarab-osd/DOCUMENTATION/FAQ.md

 14 I get garbage characters and / or font upload doesn't work.
   * Sounds like fonts need to be re-uploaded - but note:
   * The output stage (max chip) MUST be powered when uploading font.
+How depends upon your board / configuration
   * A programming voltage of 4.8v or higher is required.
   * Note some programmers have 3.3v/5v selection text swapped.
 Verify with a meter